bentomhall/nih-system/homebrewery/world/geography.md

 }}

 ### The Abyss
 A festering, partially sealed but eternally weeping wound in the planes, centered around the Oblivion Gate.
-This Gate was long thought to be merely a hole in the universe into the Is Not.
-The Gate is source of the jotnar, entropic spirits that consume aether and souls in endless blind hunger and that are the cause of demons and the undead.
+This "Gate" was long thought to be merely a hole in the universe into the Is Not, source of the jotnar, entropic spirits that consume all aether and souls in endless blind hunger.
 Recent events have made it clear that the Gate has a will of its own, as do the jotnar themselves.
 Summoned into reality during the tumult of the Dawn War when Change rebelled against the Dreamer and the other Primordials, the Abyss was formed from the essence of Primordial Darkness to become a prison for Change (stripped of his Name) and the more major forces that followed it during the War; the fractured Concepts and other Primal Demons.
 But not only a prison; the presence of prisoners acts as a sort of plug or filter, preventing all but the most minor jotnar from leaking out.
 But even those are enough to cause trouble.

 Other mortals (and immortals) have tried to use the jotnar as tools, trapping them inside themselves and feeding them on the souls and aether of others, gaining immortality and immense power themselves as a result.
 These are the Infected, called demons by most folks.
 Any demon of sufficient power is rejected by the Mortal and thrust back into the abyss unless summoned by a mortal (usually involving blood magic).